apoorv-jain/Flappy-Bird-AI/README.md

         -- pip install -r requirements.txt
 ```

-3. And if you want to play the game use the **Flappy-Bird-Game** directory and run
+3. And if you want to play the game use the **Final_flappy_bird** directory and run
 ```
         -- python FlappyBird.py
 ```
-else if you want to run The AI use the  directory **Flappy-Bird-AI** and run the same command in command prompt.
+else if you want to run The AI use the home directory of the repo **Flappy-Bird-AI** and run the same command in command prompt.